-Here Haut discusses some of the rationale behind the issuing of the puzzling press release.
+Here Haut discussed some of the rationale behind the issuing of the puzzling press release.
 According to Haut, it was Gen. Ramey's idea to divert public attention away from the closer and more important craft/body site.
 Haut felt Ramey was just carrying out orders from the Pentagon.

-Haut also states he went out to at least one of the sites and brought back some debris of his own.
+Haut also stated he went out to at least one of the sites and brought back some debris of his own.
 He was aware of two teams that went out for months afterwards to try to uncover any physical evidence that might have been left behind.
 Although he doesn't say it, Haut is here providing some corroboration for various tales of debris confiscation afterwards, such as told by Bill Brazel Jr.

 Haut's affidavit plus other testimony below revives the crash site 40 miles of north of Roswell where the main craft and bodies were found.

-Haut also presents a new timeline of the discovery of the site on July 7, which means recovery began at this site at the same time Marcel and Cavitt were out at the Brazel debris field investigating it.”
+Haut also presented a new timeline of the discovery of the site on July 7, which means recovery began at this site at the same time Marcel and Cavitt were out at the Brazel debris field investigating it.”